Kong/docs.konghq.com/app/konnect/runtime-manager/vaults/index.md

 content_type: explanation
 ---

-Secure your {{site.konnect_short_name}} environment with centralized secrets, making it easier to manage and build governance.
+Secrets management in {{site.konnect_short_name}} allows you to store secrets in centralized vaults, making it easier to manage security and governance policies.

-Secrets may be part of the core gateway configuration, or part of gateway configuration associated with APIs serviced by the gateway.
+Secrets can be part of the core gateway configuration, or part of gateway configuration associated with APIs serviced by the gateway.
 Some of the most common types of secrets include:
 * Certificates